johnmyrda/kindred-pr-script/readme.md

 # Fetch Open Pull Requests

-The script pull-request-age.py returns the open pull requests for a github repo using the GitHub v3 REST API
+The script pull-request-age.py returns the open pull requests for a github repo using the GitHub v3 REST API.

-Usage:

 ## How to use

-Python 3 is required to run the script
+Python 3 is required to run the script.

 Run the script followed by the repo in the [user]/[repo] format e.g. apple/swift: